touqeerShah/DVS-Marketplace/README.md

 - How to Implement Proxy on update contract?
 - How to Implement Proxy for Voting Contract to Start New elections.,

+`Most Important How I create Oricel  On ethereum.`

 #### Steps

 1. Create Contract